 If you develop a sunburn, you might experience discomfort during the testing process.
 To ensure that your skin stays healthy, you should wear sunscreen and avoid tanning beds.

-What Will Happen During My Skin Test?
+What Does Will happen During My Skin Test?

 When you arrive at our office in Tigard, we will begin your test by carefully examining your skin.
 If you are experiencing an infection or irritation in your target area, we may need to delay your test so that your skin has time to heal.